Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### Test the New Model

-* **`testing/audio-and-trans.zip`:** A .zip of [audio + human-labeled transcript data](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) is used for testing model accuracy.
-Models attempt to recognize the .wav audio files from the `audio` folder in this .zip.
-Whatever text is recognized from an audio file is then compared to its text in `trans.txt`, which is also contained in this .zip.
+Test the new model's accuracy with [audio + human-labeled transcripts](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in `testing/audio-and-trans.zip`.
+Models attempt to recognize the .wav files from the `audio` folder, and the recognition is compared to its corresponding text in `trans.txt`.

-This new model is tested with data from the `testing` folder.
-The test will create a test summary file and a test results file.

-The test summary contains a value, [Word Error Rate](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER), which will be used to measure and benchmark a model's accuracy.
-WER is a common measure of performance in speech recognition.
+The test will create a test summary and a test results file.
+The test summary contains the [Word Error Rate](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) for that test, which is an industry-standard metric to measure recognition accuracy.
 It is the sum of substitutions, deletions, and insertions divided by the number of words in a sentence.
 Essentially it's a measure of how many words were recognized incorrectly.
 In future runs, it matters that the WER improves and gets lower over time, but this initial run will simply set a baseline WER for future runs.

 The test summary and test results will be stored in an Azure Storage container called `test-results`.
 An Azure Storage container called `configuration` is also created.
 It stores a single file, `benchmark-test.txt`, which will point to the test summary file from the initial model.
 Visit the [Azure Portal](https://ms.portal.azure.com/#home) and navigate to your Azure Storage Account to view these additions.